 Donor Milk Program

-Mercy offers donor breast milk to any hospitalized newborn who needs to be supplemented.
+Donor breast milk is available to any hospitalized newborn who needs to be supplemented.
 A baby might need supplemental milk if he or she is losing weight or not breastfeeding, or if the mother’s milk supply is inadequate for the baby’s needs.
-In situations like these, Mercy offers families the option to choose between donor milk or formula to supplement the mother’s breast milk.
+In situations like these, families can choose between donor milk or formula to supplement the mother’s breast milk.